-- 1. The Board of Supervisors should direct the Planning and Building Services Department to amend the existing codes and ordinances to require that all new construction: - Provide for emergency on site water storage for fire protection - Cover all rain gutters with non-combustible leaf shields - Require only non-combustible fences and decks - Require enclosed eves on all structures - Install fireproof vents on all structures (fire-rated, and flame and ember resistant)
+- 1. The Board of Supervisors should direct the Planning and Building Services Department to amend the existing codes and ordinances to require that all new construction: - Provide for emergency on site water storage for fire protection - Cover all rain gutters with non-combustible leaf shields - Require only non-combustible fences and decks - Require enclosed eves on all structures - Install fireproof vents on all structures (Calif.
+Fire Code, Chapter 7A Listed Vents)